How do I apply for a job in the CLIMB program?

 Can I arrive a week late or depart a week early?

-No. You are to arrive in Denver on May 26 or 27, 2018 (for Yale, Middlebury, Harvard, Brown, Denison, Wesleyan, and MIT students).
+You are to arrive in Denver on May 26 or 27, 2018 (for Yale, Middlebury, Harvard, Brown, Denison, Wesleyan, and MIT students).
 Our required orientation picnic dinner is Monday, May 28, 2018.

 Your first day of work is Tuesday, May 29, 2018.
 The program runs 7 or 10 weeks, and your final day of work is Friday, August 3, 2018.
 You should confirm with your employer how they handle the July 4th holiday.
 Some employers may be willing to be flexible regarding arrival and departure dates on a case by case basis.

 Will I need a car?